skip to main content

 When should they apply?

-We recruit for apprentices once a year to coincide with the September intake for the Education Provider providing the academic side of the qualification, however, as all of our employees undergo Developed Vetting we begin recruiting in the October of the year before.
+We recruit for apprentices once a year to coincide with the September intake for the education provider providing the academic side of the qualification, however, as all of our employees undergo developed vetting we begin recruiting in the October of the year before.
 Below is the approximate timeline:

 March – September – Candidates can register their interest in the scheme and will receive an email once we are open for applications